aemddev/Challenge-ISQe/README.md

 ## Clone Repository:

+Create a folder to clone the repository

-Open terminal (CMD) and copy-paste the following command
+Open terminal (CMD) in VS Code and copy-paste the following command

 ```
 git clone https://github.com/aemddev/Challenge-ISQe